 So what should I use?
-An air compressor for cleaning PCs, it’s simple.
+An air compressor for cleaning PC, it’s simple.
 The right air compressors are very well suited to cleaning your pc without causing any damage to it.
 This page will reassure you how and why air compressors are best suited for this application.

 How to Clean PC With Air Compressor